 Sophie and Their Stories was created in November 2020 in the midst of autumn leaves and quiet cloistered nights.
 In its grottoes, you’ll find irreverent reviews, grinning compilations, and sincere tableaux.
 Sophie and Their Stories advocates for the irrevocable power of words and is a safe space for marginalized voices.

-Sophie Ligaya dela Cruz is a bright-eyed eighteen-year-old writer currently located in the smoldering state of Texas.
-Their pronouns are they/them and ae/aers.
-They have been published in journals such as Polyphony Lit, and will be attending the University of Berkeley, California, in Fall 2021.
+Sophie Ligaya dela Cruz is a bright-eyed student studying Integrative Biology at the University of California, Berkeley following the pre-med track.
+Their pronouns are they/them and the Tagalog siya.
+They have been published in journals such as Polyphony Lit, Neologism Poetry Journal, and Across the Margin.

-In the meantime, Sophie will be pinching crab rangoons, twirling pens between their fingers, drafting posts for this blog, filming footage for their YouTube channel, editing their work-in-progress, and watching the stars float in the sky.
-Follow aer on aer storytelling journey!
+In the meantime, Sophie will be reading about medical anthropology, spending time in the Berkeley laboratories, drafting posts for this blog, filming footage for their YouTube channel, editing their work-in-progress, and watching the stars float in the sky.
+Follow them on their storytelling journey!